 People often ask, “can you sue a beauty salon”?
 The answer is yes, providing you can prove your case against any establishment.

 Even though the injury may be small, the client may still decide to file a lawsuit.
 Burned or Damaged Hair – Can you sue a hairdresser for damaging your hair?
-The short answer is yes.
+According to the Mike Morse Injury Law Firm, the short answer is yes.
 If a hairdresser doesn’t use chemicals or tools properly, the client’s hair may be damaged or burned, leading to a lawsuit.

 While the regulations vary from state to state, every nail and beauty salon must have a valid business license, every cosmetologist must be certified, and the salon owner is required to take reasonable steps to avoid harm to customers and guests.